aiidateam/aiida-core/docs/source/installation.rst

 For new and inexperienced users we strongly recommend to start with the Quickstart procedure detailed above.
 It is possible to customize your configuration afterwards if necessary.

-If you are updating from a previous version and you don't want to reinstall everything from scratch, read the instructions :ref:`here<updating_aiida>`.
+If you are updating from a previous version and you don't want to reinstall everything from scratch, read the instructions in :ref:`updating_aiida`.

-If you are trying to install AiiDA on another system than Ubunto or OS X, please take a look at `:ref:install_dependencies` before proceeding with one of the following.
+If you are trying to install AiiDA on another system than Ubunto or OS X, please take a look at :ref:`install_dependencies` before proceeding with one of the following.

-* Install AiiDA on another system `:ref:installing_aiida`
+* Install AiiDA on another system :ref:`installing_aiida`
-* Setup AiiDA using quicksetup `:ref:quicksetup`
+* Setup AiiDA using quicksetup :ref:`quicksetup`
-* Using setup for more options or to customize your user profile `:ref:setup`
+* Using setup for more options or to customize your user profile :ref:`setup`
-* Using setup to programatically install AiiDA `:ref:setup-noninteractive`
+* Using setup to programatically install AiiDA :ref:`setup-noninteractive`

 ..
 Four types of installations are described in the following:
 ..